 Understanding Postpartum Depression

 You've just had a baby.
 You know you should be excited and happy.
 But instead you find yourself crying for no reason.
+You may have trouble coping with your daily tasks.
 You feel sad, tired, and hopeless most of the time.
 You may even feel ashamed or guilty.
-But what you're going through is not your fault.
-And you can feel better.
-Talk to your doctor.
+But what you're going through is not your fault and you can feel better.
+Talk to your healthcare provider.
 He or she can help.

 Depression is a mood disorder that affects the way you think and feel.
 The most common symptom is a feeling of deep sadness.
 You may also feel as if you just can't cope with life.
 Other symptoms include:

 - Gaining or losing a lot of weight

 - Sleeping too much or too little